-When you get care from an In-Network Provider or as part of an Authorized Service, benefits are available for Covered Services.
+When you use an In-Network Provider or get care as part of an Authorized Service, Covered Services will be covered at the In-Network level.
 Regardless of Medical Necessity, benefits will be denied for care that is not a Covered Service.
 We have final authority to decide the Medical Necessity of the service.